Step-by-step guidance explaining how to make homemade shredded hash browns from scratch perfectly every time.

 Ingredients you will need

-- Russet potatoes - Also known as a baking potato.
-You cannot make good hash browns with waxy potatoes such as reds or yukon golds, so stick with starchy potatoes like russet potatoes.
+- Russet potatoes - Also known as baking potatoes, the best potatoes to use are russets.
+You cannot make crispy hash browns with waxy potatoes such as reds or yukon golds, so stick with starchy potatoes like russet potatoes.

 - Salt - I like to use finer grain table salt on my hash browns, rather than kosher salt.